Resolution of Disputes in International Trade and Arbitration

 If the parties consider resorting to arbitration in international commercial disputes, they must first choose one of the two ways of arbitration.
 These are ad hoc arbitration or institutional arbitration.

-Ad Hoc Arbitration: It is a type of arbitration where an institution is not involved, and the transaction is organized by the parties.
-The parties determine the basis of arbitration, including the selection of arbitrators, applicable law, determination of the arbitration rules, and the powers of the arbitrators.
+It is a type of arbitration where an institution is not involved and the transaction is organized by the parties.
+The parties determine the basis of arbitration, including the selection of arbitrators, applicable law, determination of the arbitration rules and the powers of the arbitrators.
 This type of arbitration gives the parties complete freedom to determine the appropriate procedures to resolve the dispute.

 Provided the parties approach the arbitration with cooperation, ad hoc proceedings have the potential to be more flexible, faster and cheaper than institutional proceedings.
 The absence of administrative fees alone provides an excellent incentive to use the ad hoc procedure.